 Fighting a case at trial certainly has advantages, especially if you have a very winnable case.
 But the unfortunate fact is that you can’t get a hardship license before your case is resolved, so you will likely be without a driver’s license for 6 months or more.
 For people who simply can’t survive without the ability to drive for that long, a first offense OUI plea makes sense for them.

 Ref: MGL §90-24

-A CWOF is typically only possible when there has been no accident and no additional criminal charges filed with the DUI.
-Having handled numerous first-time DUI cases in Massachusetts, I know what you’re up against.
+A CWOF is possible in most cases when there has been no accident and no additional criminal charges filed with the DUI.
+Having represented countless first-time DUI cases in Massachusetts, I know what you’re up against.
 Contact me immediately to discuss the charges against you and your potential of getting a CWOF.